openhab/openhab1-addons/bundles/binding/org.openhab.binding.velux/README.md

 ## How to run it under openHAB2?

-Use the Karaf console to install the openHAB1 compatibility layer with `feature:install openhab-runtime-compat1x`.
-Create the basic configuration of the service i.e. with a file `services/velux.cfg`, define the items within i.e. `items/velux.items` and finally generate a UI within i.e. `sitemap/default.sitemap`.
+Use the [Karaf console](https://www.openhab.org/docs/administration/console.html) to install the openHAB1 compatibility layer with help of the command `feature:install openhab-runtime-compat1x`.
+Activate the binding by placing the jar-file into the [extension directory](https://www.openhab.org/docs/configuration/addons.html#through-manually-provided-add-ons).
+Then, create the basic configuration of the service i.e. with a file `services/velux.cfg`, define the items within i.e. `items/velux.items` and finally generate a UI within i.e. `sitemap/default.sitemap`.

+## Is it possible to run the both communication methods in parallel?

+For environments with the firmware version 0.1.* on the gateway, the interaction with the bridge is limited to the HTTP/JSON based communication, of course.
+On the other hand, after upgrading the gateway firmware to version 2, it is possible to run the binding either using HTTP/JSON if there is a permanent connectivity towards the WLAN interface of the KLF200 or using SLIP towards the LAN interface of the gateway.
+For example the Raspberry PI can directly be connected via WLAN to the Velux gateway and providing the other services via the LAN interface (but not vice versa).

+## Known Limitations

+The communication based on HTTP/JSON is limited to one connection: If the binding is operational, you won't get access to the Web Frontend in parallel.

+The SLIP communication is limited to two connections in parallel, i.e. two different openHAB bindings - or - one openHAB binding and another platform connection.

+Both interfacing methods, HTTP/JSON and SLIP, can be run in parallel.
+Therefore, on the one hand you can use the Web Frontend for manual control and on the other hand a binding can do all automatic jobs.

 ## Unknown Velux devices

 All known <B>Velux</B> devices can be handled by this binding.
-However, there might be some new ones which will be reported within the logfiles.Therefore, error messages like the one below should be reported to the maintainers so that the new Velux device type can be incorporated."
+However, there might be some new ones which will be reported within the logfiles.
+Therefore, error messages like the one below should be reported to the maintainers so that the new Velux device type can be incorporated."

 ```
 [ERROR] [g.velux.things.VeluxProductReference] - PLEASE REPORT THIS TO MAINTAINER: VeluxProductReference(3) has found an unregistered ProductTypeId.